Preparing for work experience

 • Health & Safety Executive - Employers have responsibilities for the health and safety of their employees.
 They are also responsible for any visitors to their premises such as customers, suppliers and the general public.
 Similarly, whilst on-site, you have a responsibility to others to ensure that health and safety guidance is followed at all times.

 • Discrimination: your rights – All employees have the right to equal treatment in the workplace.
-Whilst employers have an obligation to ensure that the policy is in-place, it is the staff who help to ensure that the policy is followed and acted on.
+Whilst employers have an obligation to ensure that an Equal Opportunities policy is in-place, it is the staff who help to ensure that the policy is followed and acted on.

 Finding the latest opportunities